Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No. You may only submit one application for the business entity.

 Yes.
 The franchise must have a physical location in Westmoreland County and must have employed 15 or fewer employees as of March 1, 2020.
-All funds awarded must be used for costs incurred at Westmoreland County facilities.
+All grant funds awarded must be used for costs incurred at Westmoreland County facilities.
 Franchisees should count the total number of employees on March 1, 2020 under an individual EIN or SSN for the total.

 No. Passive businesses, including commercial or residential landlords, are not eligible to apply.
+There are other, non-county-run programs available for this group.

 Funds received from Westmoreland County in response to this application for grant funding will only be used to cover costs that: